erawn/nod/README.md

 ### Put a Notebook Anywhere

-Nod is a JupyterLab extension for inserting a notebook anywhere in a running Python program, allowing you to make edits while interacting with the real state of your program wherever you want.
+Nod is a JupyterLab extension for inserting a notebook anywhere in a running Python program, allowing you to write and debug your program while interacting with its state.
 Nod is like a breakpoint with a notebook inside.
+From anywhere in your program, just add `notebook()` and run it.
+When the program execution reaches `notebook()`, the program will pause, and a JupyterLab session will start with the variables available at that line.
+The code within the function that calls `notebook()` will be converted to a notebook and will open automatically.
+Make edits, rerun code, inspect the output, and at the end, you can send your changes back to your source file with a button at the top of the notebook.

 #### To Get Started: